End of an era.

 the Design Resumes website

 Mike did encourage me to launch the older Design Resumes website in January 2009 and that made a dramatic change in my business.
 For the first time, I market to and work with clients from all over the United States.
-I’ve learned and grown in social media since fall of 2007.
-It has definitely changed who I reach and communicate with on a daily basis using Twitter, Facebook, LinkedIn, and this blog.
-(I redesigned the site with a WordPress theme in 2010 and Brent Peterson with Graceful Resource just helped me redesign the whole site in 2018.)
+I’ve learned and grown in social media since the fall of 2007.

-Last year I spent well over 30 days on water.
+I spent well over 30 days on the water.

 What do I want?